 As a lifelong reader and longtime journalist, a part of me secretly always wanted to be a novelist.

-Finally, I decided why not.
+Finally, one day, I decided why not.

 Why not write a novel.